JeroenVandersteen/JerHammer/content/Trainings/List/Kip up.md

 You can immediately get up from prone without spending any movement speed.

 **Without this training:**
-Without this talent, it takes half a move to get up from prone.
+Without this training, it takes half a move to get up from prone.